Geutzzu/FurnitureStoresExtraction/README.md

 to only decrease performance and anything more than 2 epochs takes way too long to train.
 - I did notice that the model could be under trained since the loss was still decreasing at the end of the second epoch (but by a smaller amount).
-I did not have the time to experiment with more epochs and neither the resources to do so (google colab would shut down on me in the free version and kaggle annoyed me with their strange way of downloading files).
+I did not have the time to experiment with more epochs, and neither the resources to do so (Google Colab would shut down on me in the free version and kaggle annoyed me with their strange way of downloading files).
 - The model in the early stages tended to not catch the first token of a product name (`B-PRODUCT` tag) as well as leave some gaps in the middle of the product name (`I-PRODUCT` tag).
 One simple measure I took to combat this